alexames/progress-and-poverty/Book 5/Chapter 2.md

 The truth is self-evident.
 Put to any one capable of consecutive thought this
 question:

-“Suppose there should arise from the English Channel or the German Ocean a No-man’s land on which common labor to an unlimited amount should be able to make ten shillings a day and which should remain unappropriated and of free access, like the commons which once comprised so large a part of English soil.
+> Suppose there should arise from the English Channel or the German Ocean a
+> No-man’s land on which common labor to an unlimited amount should be able to
+> make ten shillings a day and which should remain unappropriated and of free
+> access, like the commons which once comprised so large a part of English soil.
-What would be the effect upon wages in England?”
+> What would be the effect upon wages in England?

 He would at once tell you that common wages throughout England must soon increase to ten shillings a day.